Shreya-pk15/Cloud-File-Storage-System/README.md

 5. Add environment variables for your MySQL database connection as needed.
 6. If using a managed database, set it up via Render and update your `app.py` configuration.
 7. Click "Create Web Service".
 Render will build and deploy your app in the cloud.

-Now your Cloud File Storage System will be accessible online!

 ### Prerequisites
 - Python 3.x